 Make sure that the intended purpose of the loan is entered correctly in your pre-completed tax return.

 You cannot deduct interest from your gross rental income as part of charges and other expenses on Form 7H or 7K.

-Interest costs of individuals and estates are primarily deducted from capital gains.
+Interest expenses paid by individuals and estates are primarily deducted from the capital income they have.

-If there are not enough capital gains to make deductions, there is a deficit.
-This can occur, for example, if the amount of interest on a loan exceeds the amount of capital gains.
+If there is not enough capital income to make deductions, there is a deficit.
+This can occur, for example, if the interest on a loan exceeds the amount of capital income.

 = deficit (if negative)

-A deficit credit of 30% is deducted from income tax.
-The percentage is the same as the capital gains tax rate.
+A credit of 30% of the above is deducted from the income tax on the taxpayer's earned income.
+The percentage is the same as the tax rate on capital income.